mumuuumum/ardash-lato/README.md

 * endless procedural random terrain
 * 2D and 3D mixture
 * realistic weather and day night cycles
-* physics without physics engine
+* physics without physics engine (Box2D was possible over overkill, so it was removed in 8e059919b01a148cc3303734567100079ae2bb18)
 * chained shaders
+* Scene3D - likely the frist working version at all (only implemented to the necessary extend)

 in LIBGDX.